Complex Dirac structures: invariants and local structure: Introduction

 \subsection{Notation and conventions}

 We denote by $M$ a smooth manifold.
 By a distribution we mean a subspace assignment $p\in M\mapsto R_p\subseteq E_p$, where $E$ is a vector bundle over $M$.
 A distribution is said to be smooth when any $v\in R_p$ can be extended to a local section of $E$ taking values in $R$.
 The rank of a distribution is the assignment $p\mapsto\dim R_p$.
 A distribution is said to be regular if it is smooth and its rank is constant.
-We will omit the vector bundle when it is clear from the context.
+Regular distributions are actually subbundles, but we will keep the term `regular distribution' when $E$ is $TM$ or $TM_{\C}$ and use subbundle otherwise.
+We will omit the vector bundle $E$ when it is clear from the context.